scoconno/scoconno.github.io/Teaching/Examined/Applied/extra.md

 ## Presentations

 There is no in-person meeting on Wednesday, April 26th.
 Instead, you will be working on your presentations that begin the following week.
 You can find the schedule of presentations [here](https://docs.google.com/spreadsheets/d/11tGob1eYD6Qxo6XNt3-c1bVhFzmWxWTVWkMccWhEMTI/edit?usp=sharing).
 Those of you who have yet to schedule your presentations, should contact me.
-You can find full details of the signature assignment [here.](Teaching/Examined/Applied/Essay) Each presentation must include four slides as follows:
+You can find full details of the signature assignment [here.](/Teaching/Examined/Applied/Essay) Each presentation must include four slides as follows:

 + Slide 1: introduce your question.
 Define any relevant terms in the question and say a little about why it is interest.
 + Slide 2: summary of task 1.
 + Slide 3: summary of task 2.
 + Slide 4: summary of task 3.

-## Slide Constructino
+## Slide Construction

 Instead of the slides containing all the information you will present, use the slides as visual cues to structure your discussion.
 Here are a few main points to remember: